Fitsum Arega

-Fitsum Arega Gebrekidan (ፍፁም አረጋ ገብረኪዳን) is an Ethiopian diplomat who is the current Ethiopian Ambassador to the United States.
-He was the Director General of the Ethiopian Investment Commission and the Chief of Staff of the Prime Minister of Ethiopia.
-He presented his credentials to President Donald Trump on 10 April 2019.
+Fitsum Arega Gebrekidan (ፍፁም አረጋ ገብረኪዳን) is an Ethiopian diplomat who is the current Ethiopian Ambassador to Canada.
+He was the Director General of the Ethiopian Investment Commission and the Chief of Staff of the Prime Minister of Ethiopia and also served as Ethiopia's Ambassador to the United States.
+He presented his credentials to Governor General of Canada Mary Simon in September 2022.

 Early life and education

 Fitsum was born and raised in Addis Ababa, and received his higher education in the United Kingdom.
 He attended the University of Manchester, where he received a master's degree in Development Economics and Policy Management.
-He later received an MBA degree from Open University (OU) Business School, as well as a PgD from the University of Birmingham.
+He later received an MBA degree from Open University (OU) Business School, as well as a Doctor of Philosophy (PhD) from the University of Birmingham.

 Diplomatic career

 Grand Ethiopian Renaissance Dam (GERD)

 In 2020, Fitsum opposed reported plans by the United States government to cut funding to Ethiopia over the Grand Ethiopian Renaissance Dam (GERD).
 He described the dam as a project that "will pull Ethiopia out of darkness".

 Fitsum celebrated reports that the U.S. would restore aid to Ethiopia in February 2021, reiterated his support for the GERD.
 Fitsum claimed it would help provide electricity to 60 million people and boost environmental efforts.